cgossain/AppController/README.md

     }()

     func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {
-        // install the app controller's root view controller as the root view controller of the window window?.rootViewController = appController.rootViewController
+        // install the app controllers' root view controller as the root view controller of the window appController.installRootViewController(in: window!)
-        window?.makeKeyAndVisible()

         return true
     }